sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

          These options can be useful when working with tag comments.
          Using ``:start-after: [initialise]`` and ``:end-before: [initialised]``
-         keeps the lines between between the two comments below:
+         keeps the lines between the two comments below:

          .. code-block:: py